CUPE 3906 General Membership Meeting

 Our equity statement and land acknowledgement statement are here.

-Reports from Delegates to conventions, conferences, etc., are available here and here.
+Reports submitted by Delegates to CUPE National are available here and here.

 The Local’s Policy on Delegates to Conventions and Schools is available here.